 Dean lives at Waiua Pa, Auckland.

 Margaret has had a diverse professional career across a range of industries including senior business roles in both the private and public sectors, and formal governance training and experience.
 She’s worked closely with both central and local government and her work has included international company agreements/alliances, commercial sponsorships, product development and portfolio funds.
 Margaret grew up in Gisborne and has a love of swimming, competing at a national level and winning a national title.
 More recently she has been a regular competitor in the Ocean Swim Series.
 She lives in Auckland but spends significant time in Gisborne where she has family and business interests.

-Jennifer Gill – Independent director
+Jennifer Gill – General Member director

 Jennifer has had an extensive career in the community and philanthropic sectors.

 She has been an executive, a trustee and chair of numerous sector-related advisory boards and committees and philanthropic trusts.
 In 2017 Jennifer was made an Officer of the New Zealand Order of Merit for services to philanthropy and was the inaugural winner of the Philanthropy NZ - Perpetual Guardian Lifetime Achievement in Philanthropy Award.